LisaHoek/HANDS-RX/README.md

 # HANDS-RX
-Handwritten Archival Data Structuring with Regex Recognition

-This repository uses HTR and RegExes to extract entities from the death certificates of Curaçao 1831-1950.
+This repository uses HTR and GPT-4 to extract entities from the death certificates of Curaçao 1831-1950.
-It is the continuation of [HTR-RegEx](https://github.com/LisaHoek/HTR-RegEx) which supported my MSc Thesis.
+It is the continuation of [HTR-RegEx](https://github.com/LisaHoek/HTR-RegEx) which supported MSc Thesis 'Extracting Entities from Handwritten Civil Records using Handwritten Text Recognition and Regular Expressions'.